Volvic (mineral water)

 Over 50% of the production of Volvic water is exported to more than sixty countries throughout the world.
 Two bottling plants produce over one billion bottles of water annually and are the principal employers of the local Volvic commune.

 History

 The first of the springs in the area was tapped in 1922, and the first bottles appeared on the market in 1938.
 In October 1993, the Volvic company was bought by Groupe Danone.
 Since 1997, Volvic has been using PETE, a recyclable material, to make their bottles.

 The company became carbon-neutral during 2020.
 During the same year Volvic and the esports organisation Berlin International Gaming commenced a partnership.

 Varieties

 Volvic also produces a range of water that has natural fruit flavouring named Volvic Touch of Fruit, with sugar free options.
 Recent flavours include strawberry, summer fruits, orange & peach, cherry, and lemon & lime.
 Other ranges available are Volvic Juiced (water with fruit juice from concentrate), and Volvic Sparkling (sparkling flavoured water similar to Touch of Fruit).

-Advertising campaigns

-The track "Bombay Theme" from the kollywood film Bombay's (1995) soundtrack is an instrumental orchestral piece composed and arranged by A. R. Rahman and conducted by K. Srinivas Murthy, recently featured in the television commercial for Volvic, starring Zinedine Zidane since 2000.

-In Volvic's "1L = 10L FOR AFRICA" campaign, the company promised that for every one litre of Volvic purchased, they would provide ten litres of drinking water through their "well creation" programme with World Vision in Ghana, Malawi, Mali and Zambia.